 If the trade mark is accepted, it’s published online in the Trade Marks Journal.
 Then there’s a two-month period when oppositions can still be filed, otherwise, the trade mark achieves registration, which lasts for ten years, but can be renewed after that.

 If I register in the UK am I covered elsewhere?

 No, you’re not.
 You must seek protection in all territories in which you’re commercially active.
-In the EU, you can apply for a Community Trade Mark through the Office for Harmonization in the Internal Market website.
+In the EU, you can apply for a Community Trade Mark through the European Union Intellectual Property Office website.